 - How the photoelectric effect depends on the intensity of incident light?
 Answer: See the explanation by Einstein.

 This is all from this article on Einstein’s equation and explanation of photoelectric effect by Einstein.
-If you have any doubt on this topic you can ask me in the comment section.
+If you still have any doubt on this topic you can ask me in the comment section.

 - Numerical problems on Photoelectric effect